sfchronicle/newsapp-template/readme.rst

 Remember that you can use ``grunt --help`` to list all tasks included in the project.

+-  ``archieml`` - Load text files onto ``grunt.data.archieml``
+-  ``bundle`` - Compile JS into the app.js file
+-  ``clean`` - Delete the build folder to start again from scratch
+-  ``connect`` - Start the dev server
+-  ``copy`` - Copy all assets over to the build folder
--  ``csv`` - Load CSV files into the ``grunt.data.csv`` object for templating
+-  ``csv`` - Load CSV files onto ``grunt.data.csv``
+-  ``docs`` - Download Google Docs and save as .txt
+-  ``google-auth`` - Authorize against the Drive API for downloading private files from Google, such as Docs and Sheets files.
 -  ``json`` - Load JSON files onto ``grunt.data.json``
+-  ``less`` - Compile LESS files into CSS
+-  ``markdown`` - Load Markdown files onto ``grunt.data.markdown``
 -  ``sheets`` - Download data from Google Sheets and save as JSON files
--  ``docs`` - Parse Google Docs with ArchieML and save as JSON files
+-  ``static`` - Run all generation tasks, but do not start the watches or dev server
 -  ``template`` - Load data files and process HTML templates
--  ``less`` - Compile LESS files into CSS
--  ``bundle`` - Compile JS into the app.js file
--  ``publish`` - Push files to S3 or other endpoints
--  ``auth`` - Create an ``auth.json`` file from the AWS environment variables
--  ``connect`` - Start the dev server
 -  ``watch`` - Watch various directories and perform partial builds when they change
--  ``static`` - Run all generation tasks, but do not start the watches or dev server

-The publish task deserves a little more attention.
-When you run ``grunt publish``, it will read your AWS credentials from the standard AWS environment variables (``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY``), falling back on keys found in ``auth.json`` (useful for Windows users without admin access).
-The bucket configuration is loaded from ``project.json``.
-The task will then push the contents of the ``build`` folder up to the stage bucket.
-If you want to publish to live, you should run ``grunt publish:live``.
-Make sure your files have been rebuilt first, either by running the default task or by running the ``static`` task (``grunt static publish`` will do both).

 Where does everything go?
 -------------------------

 ::

-    ├── auth.json - authentication information for Google Sheets and other endpoints ├── build
-    │   ├── assets
+    ├── build - generated, not checked in or included before the first build │   ├── assets
     │   ├── app.js
     │   ├── index.html
     │   └── style.css
-    ├── data - folder for all JSON/CSV data files
+    ├── data - folder for all JSON/CSV/ArchieML data files
     ├── Gruntfile.js
     ├── package.json - Node dependencies and metadata
     ├── project.json - various project configuration
     ├── src
-    │   ├── assets - files will be automatically copied to /build │   ├── css
+    │   ├── assets - files will be automatically copied to /build/assets
-    │   │   └── seed.less
+    │   ├── css - LESS files
     │   ├── index.html
-    │   ├── partials - directory containing SF Chronicle boilerplate
+    │   ├── partials - directory containing boilerplate template sections
     │   └── js
     │       ├── main.js
-    │       └── lib - directory for Bower, SF site modules └── tasks - All Grunt tasks
+    │       └── lib - directory for useful micro-modules
+    └── tasks - All Grunt tasks
-        ├── build.js
-        ├── bundle.js
-        ├── checklist.txt
-        ├── clean.js
-        ├── connect.js
-        ├── copyAssets.js
-        ├── cron.js
-        ├── less.js
-        ├── loadCSV.js
-        ├── loadDocs.js
-        ├── loadJSON.js
-        ├── loadSheets.js
-        ├── markdown.js
-        ├── state.js
-        └── watch.js

 How do I extend the template?
 -----------------------------

-The news app template is just a starting place for projects, and should not be seen as a complete end-to-end solution.
+The interactive template is just a starting place for projects, and should not be seen as a complete end-to-end solution.
 As you work on a project, you may need to extend it with tasks to do specialized build steps, copy extra files, or load network resources.
 Here are a few tips on how to go